 If your resume already passes these tests, great!

 If not, fix these common mistakes before applying for more jobs.
-You should see an immediate difference in the amount of interviews you get after fixing these mistakes.
+You should see an immediate difference in the number of interviews you get after fixing these mistakes.

 This is one of the most common resume mistakes, and one of the most damaging when it comes to your odds of getting the interview.